TownLake/blog-samrhea-legacy/content/post/weekend-blog.md

 ---
 author: "Sam Rhea"
 date: 2020-03-28
-linktitle: 🚀📰 migrate your blog to Cloudflare Workers
+linktitle: 🚀📰 a complete guide to migrating your blog to Cloudflare Workers
-title: 🚀📰 migrate your blog to Cloudflare Workers
+title: 🚀📰 a complete guide to migrating your blog to Cloudflare Workers
 images: ["https://blog.samrhea.com/static/serverless-cms/stack-compare-new.png"]
 description: a weekend project for a better, faster blog
 tags: ["cloudflare",",","Workers",",","wrangler",",","walkthrough"]
 ---

 Last fall, I migrated my WordPress blog to Cloudflare Workers.
-I wrote a series of posts documenting the entire process start-to-finish.
+I wrote a series of posts documenting the process start-to-finish.
 These walk throughs cover everything from the lift-and-shift of a WP blog to a serverless platform to automated deployments with GitHub.

-There is about 6 hours-worth of projects across 5 posts here.
-It's a fun set of activities and a good ice breaker for serverless computing.
+Are you social distancing?
+Good!
+Me too.
+If you have some free time indoors now, this is a fun project that totals about 6 hours of work.
+Keeping a blog can also be a fun way to stay engaged with your community, to share stories and read others.

+By the end of this course, you'll have a lightning-fast blog, that runs you (at most) $5 per month, and you'll learn more about serverless computing and automating deployments with GitHub.

 ## Part One: Migrate your blog to Workers
 ### 🤠🦀 porting my WordPress blog to Cloudflare Workers Sites